nvstly/.github/profile/README.md

 See our [Help Center](https://help.nvstly.com) for support articles and frequently asked questions

 ## [Contact](https://nvstly.com/contact)
-To contact our team, you can send an email to team@tradehub.pro or reach us directly in our [Discord server](https://thetradehub.net/discord)
+To contact our team, you can send an email to team@nvst.ly or reach us directly in our [Discord server](https://nvstly.com/discord)

 ### Terms & Policies